 - If you directly own the system and you do not have insurance on it, and warranty is expired, you bear the risk of system problems and damages.

 Owning a solar panel system on your home can save you a lot on your electric bill and help the environment.
 It also is estimated that a solar panel system can add 4% to your property value.
+Many homeowners are using HELOC loans if they choose not to work with solar finance companies.

 Unless you pay for it cash upfront, leasing or buying the system are your options.
 Both offer affordable monthly payments but different advantages and disadvantages.
 Talk to your installer about the best option for you.